-There are around 57,521 pharmacies in America and on average, they see a 6.0% profit margin.
-Profit margin ranges based on whether one is operating a standalone pharmacy verses a CVS, Rite Aid or Walgreens.
-Those three companies control approximately 68% of the market.
+There are around 57,521 pharmacies in America.
+On average, they see a 6.0% profit margin.
+Profit margin ranges based on whether one is operating a standalone pharmacy versus a CVS, Rite Aid, or Walgreens.
+As such, those three companies control approximately 68% of the market.
 However, most standalone pharmacies are successful.
 A successful pharmacy will bring in around $2.75 million in prescription sales every year.
-Nearly 37.0% of clients are between the ages of 45-64 and as Baby Boomers continue to age, that number is only going to increase.
+Nearly 37.0% of clients are between the ages of 45-64.
+As baby boomers continue to age, that number is only going to increase.
 As of September 2018, individuals aged 65 and older are forecasted to account for 26.0% of total revenue in 2018.

 Most standalone pharmacies are operated by individuals in their 50’s and 60’s.
 With the current M&A activity in the market, it might be time to consider an exit strategy for your pharmacy.
 Current industry trends point towards further growth, which provides a great opportunity to sell now.
 The first step to selling your business is obtaining a business valuation.
 Whether you are looking to sell or hold on to your company, understanding the market value of your business is important.
 A valuation specialist will show you a range of values for your business and consult with you on how to increase the value of your business.

 Over the past five years, Peak has provided business valuations for several pharmacies for various valuation purposes.
 To give you an idea of each of those engagements, I will list out some of the key factors used in valuing a property management firm.
 Keep in mind that the factors listed below are only a guide.

 - Annual Revenue: 0.25x – 0.50x, including inventory

 - Seller’s Discretionary Earnings: 5.0x – 8.0x, including inventory